Literature / Perry Rhodan

 - Order Versus Chaos: The main Powers That Be, Cosmocrats and Chaotarchs, see their conflict as this.

 - Whether a being will ascend towards one or the other appears to depend on whether its acts (or that of the peoples connected to it) are more constructive or destructive.
 Being neutral is theoretically possible, but both sides are actively grooming potential members.

 - Cosmocrats are so far removed from ordinary beings that Values Dissonance about the meaning of "order" and "right" caused several peoples and even ascended beings to desert them — which they regard as a threat they have to counter with brute force if necessary.
 Meanwhile, the Chaotarchs' forces are better organized — with propaganda and mind control devices.

-- Planet of Hats - default order of society of most of the enemys, albeit not always planets but more castes or entire species of hats; a species or mighty being that wear the rule-hat, one species with the fighting-hat and one species with the technology-or-repair-hat are the most common, other hats are facultative; on the other hand, the terran mankind is a textbook-example of The Mario.
+- Planet of Hats: Default order of society of most of the enemies, albeit not always planets but more castes or entire species of hats; a species or mighty being that wear the rule-hat, one species with the fighting-hat and one species with the technology-or-repair-hat are the most common, other hats are facultative; on the other hand, the terran mankind is a textbook-example of The Mario.

 - Planet Spaceship: The largest vessels in the series fall under this trope.
 For instance the cosmocratic spore ships, spheres with a size of 1126 kilometers.

 - Possibly the most extreme examples: Klongheim and Parsfon, the fully FTL-capable homes of rival robot civilizations traveling the universe in search of their rightful masters, with dimensions measured in light-months.
 It's strongly suggested that these got their start as remnants of some cosmic disaster or other that weren't so much built as colonized.